 Sanction means the disciplinary action(s) taken against a Respondent for breaching a Relevant Policy.
+See clause 8.4(c) and the Case Categorisation Model for examples of the range of possible Sanctions.

 Team means a collection or squad of Athletes, registered with a Relevant Organisation or entitled to participate in an Activity.